Sgitario/sgitario.github.io/_posts/2018-11-06-adding-cache-to-spring-boot-app.md

     }
 }
 ```
+Note the *@EnableCaching* annotation will make our Spring application listen the *@Cacheable* annotations.

-Note we're using the very simple cache ConcurrentMapCacheManager as Cache Manager.
+Also, see we're using the very simple cache ConcurrentMapCacheManager as Cache Manager.
 In case we want to use EhCache or Hazelcast, we would only need to change the CacheManager implementation bean here.

 This configuration provides the next benefits:
 - Enable/Disable Cache by Configuration